Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-5-FieldGroups.md

 # 4.5 Field Groups
 It may occur that it is required that different user groups shall be able to access different subsets of properties of an entity types.
-Usually providing two entity types for the same database table/view can fullfil that requirement.
+Usually providing two entity types for the same database table/view can fulfill that requirement.
 In case of multiple user groups and a large set of attributes it is more handy to have just one entity type and mark those attributes that shall be accessible for members of an user groups.
 To do so the annotation `@EdmVisibleFor` can be used.
 The annotation takes a set of _group names_.
 With that the value of that attribute will only be returned in case at least one of the _group names_ is provided for a request.
 Otherwise null or an empty collection is returned.
 In case an attribute is not annotated, it will be provided every time the corresponding property is requested.

 As an example we want to create a variant of the business partner:
 ```Java